valterlej/visualglove/README.md

 This repository contains an implementation of the GloVe NLP method adapted to visual features as described in the paper ''Dense Video Captioning Using Unsupervised Semantic Information'' [ArXiv link](https://arxiv.org/abs/2112.08455).

-Visual GloVe provides a dense representation encoding a co-occurrence similarity estimation with a semantic space in which short video clips with visual similar content are projected near to each other.
-The figure bellow illustrates this representation.
+Visual GloVe provides a dense representation encoding a co-occurrence similarity estimation with a semantic space in which short video clips with similar visual content are projected near to each other.
+The figure below illustrates this representation.

 ![Examples of visual similarities. (a) Two video frag-ments with about 28 seconds from YouTube (vdBNZf90PLJ0 andvj3QSVhAhDc).
 They share some visual similar short clips. (b) A 2D t-SNE representation for the whole visual vocabulary.
 Someshared fragments are highlighted in red.](./images/visualgloveexample.png)

 **Figure.** Examples of visual similarities. (a) Two video fragments with about 28 seconds from YouTube (vdBNZf90PLJ0 and vj3QSVhAhDc).
 They share some visual similar short clips. (b) A 2D t-sne representation for the whole visual vocabulary.
 Some shared fragments are highlighted in red.

-We employ visual glove in replacement of audio signal in the BMT model (see references) to learn an event proposal model for the Dense Video Captioning (DVC) task.
-Additionally, we concatenate visual glove with i3D features and feed the MDVC model (see references) to genererate captions for each learned proprosals.
-Using this descriptor, we were able to aquire state-of-the-art performance on DVC taking only visual features (i.e., using single modal method), as shown in following tables.
+We employ Visual GloVe to replace audio signal in the BMT model (see references) to learn an event proposal model for the Dense Video Captioning (DVC) task.
+Additionally, we concatenate Visual GloVe with i3D features and feed the MDVC model (see references) to generate captions for each learned proposals.
+Using this descriptor, we achieve state-of-the-art performance on DVC taking only visual features (i.e., using a single modality approach), as shown in the following tables.

 ![Table2.](./images/table2.png)
 ![Table4.](./images/table4.png)

-The code was tested on Ubuntu 20.10 with NVIDIA GPU TitanXP.
-Using another software/hardware might require to adapt conda environment files.
+The code was tested on Ubuntu 20.10 with NVIDIA GPU Titan Xp.
+Using another software/hardware might require adapting conda environment files.

 ## **Visual Glove Computation**

-### Step 1: clone this repository.
+### Step 1: clone this repository

 ```bash
 git clone --recursive git@github.com:valterlej/visualglove.git
 ```

-### Step 2: create the conda environment:
+### Step 2: create the conda environment

 ```bash
 conda env create -f ./conda_env.yml